lucixlu/lucixlu.github.io/_pages/about.md

 About me
 ------
 Hello!
-My name is Luci.
+My name is Luci (卢希).
 I am a Ph.D student working with [Brian Robinson]("http://www.brianerobinson.com") in the [Department of Geography]("https://www.mcgill.ca/geography/in") at McGill University.
 I am broadly interested in land system science, remote sensing & GIS, and political ecology.
 My current reseach focuses on social-ecological modeling at household-level using earth observation data and household survey.
 My dissertation aims to understand the complexities of rangeland socio-ecological systems, especially the dynamics among land tenure insecurity, herders' livelihoods, and rainfall variability.